-Trade and other payables at December 31, 2021 primarily include operating expenses, obligations related to commercial matters and accruals for the Utility Consumer Advocate.
-The balance at December 31, 2021 declined relative to the prior year primarily as a result of settling the 2020 carbon levy for the Thermal PPAs and historical line loss adjustments.
+Trade and other payables at December 31, 2022 primarily include operating expenses, obligations related to commercial matters and accruals for the Utility Consumer Advocate.
+The balance at December 31, 2022 declined relative to the prior year primarily due to the reversal of previously accrued legal fees related to a historical force majeure claim.